GabeScott/standard-works-vault/General Conference/1975 October - We Can’t Do It Alone.md

 Those who are alone and lonely should not retreat to the sanctuary of their private thoughts and chambers.
 Such retreat will ultimately lead them into the darkening influence of the adversary, which leads to despondency, loneliness, frustration, and to thinking of themselves as worthless.
 After one thinks of himself as worthless, he then ofttimes turns to associates who corrode those delicate spiritual contacts, rendering their spiritual receiving antennas and transmitters useless.
 What good is it to associate with and ask advice of someone who is disoriented himself and only tells us what we want to hear?
 Isn’t it better to turn to loving parents and friends who can help us reach for and attain celestial goals?

-Alma summarized the essence of a loving father talking to his sons and “telling it like it is” when he said to Helaman and Shiblon: “Inasmuch as ye shall keep the commandments of God ye shall prosper in the land; and inasmuch as ye will not keep the commandments of God ye shall be cast off from his presence.”
-(Alma 38:1; see also Alma 36:30.)
+Alma summarized the essence of a loving father talking to his sons and “telling it like it is” when he said to Helaman and Shiblon: “Inasmuch as ye shall keep the commandments of God ye shall prosper in the land; and inasmuch as ye will not keep the commandments of God ye shall be cast off from his presence.” ([[Alma 38.1|Alma 38:1]]; see also [[Alma 36.30|Alma 36:30]].)
 That is difficult for a father to say to his son, but it is the truth.

 When you attempt to live life’s experiences alone, you are not being true to yourself, nor to your basic mission in life.
 Individuals in difficulty often say: “I’ll do it alone,” “Leave me alone,” “I don’t need you,” “I can take care of myself.”
 It has been said that no one is so rich that he does not need another’s help, no one so poor as not to be useful in some way to his fellowman.
 The disposition to ask assistance from others with confidence, and to grant it with kindness, should be part of our very nature.